 - 7.4.1.
-The following tables are total spores counts (viable dormant and non-viable) - 7.4.2.
+The following tables are total spore counts (viable dormant and non-viable) - 7.4.2.
 The individual samples should be compared to other areas and the outside (ambient sample) - 7.4.3.
 The results may be influenced by debris loading and other factors, and these findings are an integral part of the methodology.
-Debris loading is dust which can include skin, dust mite faeces, dander and general fluff/dirt.
-The level of dust can obliterate the visual detection of spores when viewed under a microscope.

-- 7.4.4.
-Debris loading is generally rated between 1 and 5, with 5 being very dirty air. - 7.4.5.
+Debris loading is dust, including skin, dust mite faeces, dander and general fluff/dirt.
+The level of dust can obliterate the visual detection of spores when viewed under a microscope. - 7.4.4.
+Debris loading is generally rated between 1 and 5, with 5 being dirty air. - 7.4.5.
 A simplistic explanation is to consider a plate of peanuts with 1-2 -3 -4 -5 bags of flour dropped on top and see if you can count the peanuts through the flour. - 7.4.6.
-The reality is, the dirtier the air, the more the mycologist relies on periphery counts, and this always leads to under estimation
+The reality is, the dirtier the air, the more the mycologist relies on periphery counts, and this always leads to underestimation

 7.5.
-The lab report identifies the percentage of count and total spore count
+The lab report identifies the percentage of count and the total spore count

 The standard report displays a column indicating the percentage of sample fields that have been read.
-That means that for each spore type, the number of spores counted is represented by a certain percentage of fields on which they were observed.
-It is not the percentage of the total sample
+This means that the number of spores counted for each spore type is represented by a certain percentage of fields on which they were observed, not the percentage of the total sample.